Rising highs for popular music artists

 Lonely Hearts Club

-Duo Piri & Tommy (of Porij fame) Villiers also had a festival to remember, bringing their dance and drum ‘n’ base-inspired tunes to the new Lonely Hearts Club Stage within Glastonbury’s Silver Hayes area.
+Duo Piri & Tommy (of Porij fame) Villiers also had a festival to remember, bringing their dance and drum ‘n’ bass-inspired tunes to the new Lonely Hearts Club Stage within Glastonbury’s Silver Hayes area.
 Dedicated to UK club and festival sounds, this year’s Silver Hayes line-up included the likes of Fat Boy Slim and Groove Armada.

 Alongside this, lots of current students and staff were working as session musicians, supporting artists such as Tony Christie (tutors Matt Steele, Hannah McGuigan and Richard Hammond), Werkha (students Joe Luckin, Dom Lawson and Ellen Lewis), and DRS (students Joe Luckin, Chris Rabbitts, Dom Lawson, Josh Poole and Jack Tinker)